majkelowskiii/jack-of-all-trades/frontend/README.md

 Open http://localhost:5173

 Notes:
-- This is a standalone demo using static player data.
-Replace App.tsx player list with a fetch to your Flask API when ready.
+- The app expects the Flask backend (`python api.py`) to be running on `http://localhost:5000`.
+Adjust `VITE_API_BASE_URL` in a `.env` file if you deploy elsewhere.
+- Use the action panel to fold/check/call/raise for the active player; the UI stays in sync with responses from `GET /api/v1/table`.
-- To build for production: npm run build
+- To build for production: `npm run build`